skanehira/gorilla-compose/README.md

 # go-compose
-This is docker-compose written in Go.
+This is docker-compose written in Go and made for study with myself.